 Wayne Carter is NBC 5's Education Reporter.

-Wayne believes strongly in helping parents see for themselves the work happening inside area schools.
+Wayne believes strongly in helping parents see the work happening inside area schools.
 He showcases the struggles to master academics, and the success stories of making the grade.

 Carter in the Classroom also gives parents and students a place to go for help if they’re having issues in school and need help finding solutions.
 Whether it’s a bus that’s routinely late or a question about “new math,” Wayne is here to help North Texans stay better connected with their child’s school and get answers to their concerns.